anqizhou13/DGRP/Guide.md

    statistical_analysis=False
 ```

 each TRX file contains classified actions (in **'global_state_large_state'**).
-In for any reason the action number (in Trx files) does not correspond to the action's name, you can change the following dictionary :
+If for any reason the action number (in Trx files) does not correspond to the action's name, you can change the following dictionary :

 ```python
 Dict_action = {